-Usability testing may be used and has been used by product designers to improve products such as telephones, refrigerators, kitchen appliances, faucets, cars, even doors.
-Usability testing has been used by experience designers to strengthen the unboxing experience of products (think how well are Apple products boxes).
-Usability testing has also been used by software designers to improve any software, from ERP systems to mobile applications.
-And lately, on the online world, it has also been used by web designers to improve and fix websites, online stores and online applications such as dating websites, online collaboration websites, project management websites, etc.
+Usability testing is used by industrial designers to improve products such as telephones, refrigerators, kitchen appliances, faucets, cars, and even doors.
+Experience designers use it to strengthen unboxing experiences (think how well Apple packages its products).
+Usability testing has also been used by software designers to improve software from ERP systems to mobile applications.
+And lately, in the online world, it is used by web designers to improve and fix websites, online stores, and web applications such as dating services, collaboration tools, project management tools, etc.

-As a CEO of a web design agency (Netstudio), I use to say to my clients that usability testing is what discerns good from bad websites.
-And I suppose that usability testing is what distinguishes good from bad products and services as well, as it allows you to see your product, service or website with your users' eyes.
+As CEO of a web design agency (Netstudio), I used to tell to my clients that usability testing is what separates good from bad websites.
+I suppose that usability testing is also what distinguishes good from bad products and services, as it allows you to see your product, service or website through your users' eyes.

 According to a Nielsen Norman Group study, running usability testing on websites increases conversion rates by 100% on average.

-This study is what I read back in 2009 when I started to try to optimize my clients' websites and online stores.
-And this led me to build Userfeel.com, a remote usability testing platform that makes running usability testing on websites and apps quick, easy and affordable.
+I read this study back in 2009, when I started trying to optimize my clients' websites and online stores.
+This is what led me to build Userfeel, a remote usability testing platform that makes running usability testing on websites and apps quick, easy, and affordable.

-You can see an example of a usability test on the following video.
+You can see an example of a usability test in the following video.